yingwuhola/Photo_Assistant/README.md

 2. Combine an Arduino Nano 33 BLE camera with a servo motor and design a custom enclosure.
 ## Bibliography
 1. Edgeimpulse.com.
 (2024).
 Arduino Nano 33 BLE Sense | Edge Impulse Documentation. [online] Available at: https://docs.edgeimpulse.com/docs/edge-ai-hardware/mcu/arduino-nano-33-ble-sense.
-2.Edgeimpulse.com.
+2. Edgeimpulse.com.
 (2025).
 Keyword spotting | Edge Impulse Documentation. [online] Available at: https://docs.edgeimpulse.com/docs/tutorials/end-to-end-tutorials/audio/responding-to-your-voice [Accessed 29 Apr.
 2025].
 ## Declarations
-I, AUTHORS Ying Wu, confirm that the work presented in this assessment is my own.
+I, Ying Wu, confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.
 Word Count: 1500 words